Written in collaboration with Okefenokee Protection Alliance

 But Twin Pines Minerals didn’t give up.

 They submitted a revised application in 2020.
 It slightly reduced the size of the project area but government agencies expect operations to eventually grow to 12,000 acres, potentially coming within 400 feet of the swamp itself.
+Tens of thousands of people contacted the US Army Corps of Engineers to voice their opposition to this destructive project.

 This area of the Trail Ridge barrier consists of semi-permeable soils that allow for water storage and circulation within the swamp.
 Should mining damage these soils, the US Fish and Wildlife Service and US Environmental Protection Agency anticipate that “permanent” and “unacceptable” damage could befall the Okefenokee Swamp.